-For up-to-date information about events, road work etcetera that might affect traffic, see Trafikgoteborg.se and Trafiken.nu (both in Swedish).
+For up-to-date information about events, road work etcetera that might affect traffic in Gothenburg, see Trafikgoteborg.se (or their Facebook page) and Trafiken.nu (both in Swedish).
 You can also download the traffic app for Android and iPhone.

-In Gothenburg, trams, buses and boats are always included in you public transport ticket/card.
+In Gothenburg, trams, buses and boats are always included in your public transport ticket/card.
 All tickets and travelling cards can be purchased at any of the public transport operator Västtrafik’s sales outlets, or in the app To Go.
 The outlets are recognised by their blue flags and façade décor.
 Most of them are kiosks like Pressbyrån and 7-Eleven, or grocery stores.
-The Tourist Centre at Kungsportsplatsen sells 1-day and 3-day tickets.

-A single ticket is available from 30 SEK and can be purchased at any of the Västtrafik sales outlet or on board most times.
+A single ticket is available from 35 SEK and can be purchased in the app Västtrafik To Go.
 If you do want to buy your ticket on board the following applies:

 - On the southern archipelago boats (boats from the stop Saltholmen and Stenpiren): Pay in cash or by card to the staff on board.